Hello and thanks for visiting my website!

-I started learning the piano at the age of 5 with Liz Leonard, at the Leeson Park School of Music in Dublin.
-The credit for my early introduction to music has to go to an old Jewish family friend called Mrs. Amreich, who had fled to Ireland with her family post World War II.
-She was one of the most cultured people I’ve ever met, and she encouraged my parents to make sure I received a musical education.
-She also gave me my first piano, an old upright which I still have at home to this day.
-Sadly Ms. Amreich is no longer with us but she is fondly and lovingly remembered.
-When I was 11 I moved to the Royal Irish Academy of Music to study with Thérèse Fahy with whom I studied with all the way through my BA degree.
-I also had a year’s study with Jacques Rouvier at the CNSMD Paris, and many lessons in Dublin with John O Conor.
+Credit for my early introduction to music has to go to a very old family friend, Mrs. Amreich, who fled Vienna for Ireland with her family during World War II.
+She was one of the most cultured people I’ve ever met, and she forcefully encouraged my parents to ensure that I received a classical musical education.
+She gave me my first piano at the age of 5, an old upright which I still have at home in Wicklow to this day.
+Sadly “Ms. A” (as I knew her) is no longer with us, but she is lovingly remembered by all my family.

 Having grown up on a farm, animals have always been a significant part of my life, as well as music.
 Before my BA Degree in Music I was studying veterinary medicine at UCD.
 I absolutely loved the veterinary programme, but in my 2nd year realised if I didn’t give music a proper “go”, I would always regret it, so I went back to full time music.
 I would however love to finish my veterinary degree someday, and in fact I’m determined to die a qualified vet as well as a pianist!